Nathan Boone

 Nathan Boone (1780–1856) was a veteran of the War of 1812, a delegate to the Missouri constitutional convention in 1820, and a captain in the 1st United States Regiment of Dragoons at the time of its founding, eventually rising to the rank of lieutenant colonel.
 Nathan was the youngest son of American explorer and frontiersman Daniel Boone.

+Biography

 Nathan Boone was born at Boone Station, near Athens, Fayette County, Kentucky in 1780 and moved to Spanish Missouri with the family in 1799.

 In 1807, he and his brother Daniel Morgan Boone first worked the salt licks in what became known as the Booneslick Country.
 The brothers built the Boone's Lick Road, which became a major overland route in early Missouri, linking St. Louis to the western frontier of the United States at that time, and later to Fort Osage and the Santa Fe Trail.

 Miamis surrendering to Dodge.
 Painting is in the Missouri capitol.